 Dehu-Alandi: Dehu is an ancient town on the river Indrayani.
 It is about 24-km from Pune and is easily accessible.
 Dehu is the birthplace of famous poet-saint Tukaram.
 Abhang Gatha is considered as the eternal creation of Poet Tukaram.
 It has gained a proud place in Marathi literature.
 According to legend, the adversaries of the saint-poet mercilessly sank his entire collection of Abhangas in the river, but low and behold, to their surprise, the Gatha surfaced and was saved.

 Alandi is a small village located 22-km away from Pune, on the banks of the river Indrayani.
-It is one of the important pilgrim centres of Maharashtra.
+It is one of the important pilgrim centers of Maharashtra.
 It houses the ‘Samadhi’ of Sant Dnyaneshwar’s who is the author of “Dnyaneshwari”.
 Dnyaneshwar lived and attained ‘Samadhi’ in Alandi at a tender age of 21.

 Baneshwar: Baneshwar is situated 30-km down south of the Swargate area in Pune.
 It’s an ideal spot for a one-day trip.
 The famous temple of Lord Shiva has been built amidst a green forest.
 Since the temple is situated in ‘Ban’ – Jungle or dark woods – hence it was named as ‘Baneshwar’.
 The temple is simple and lovely with a light stand, water tanks, and a big bell.
 The feeling of tranquillity is enhanced by the gentle swaying of the huge ‘Gulmohar’ trees as you approach the temple.
 There are idols of Devi Laxmi, Lord Vishnu and Lord Mahadev in the temple.
-There are five Shiva Lingas here in trench, which can be easily seen with the help of light.
+There are five Shiva Lingas here in the trench, which can be easily seen with the help of light.

 Shivthar Ghal: Shivthar Ghal is a small place near Pune, which is a must-see especially in the rainy season.
 This Ghat is situated north of Varandha Ghat.
 The caves situated here are famous because Saint Ramdas (Shivaji’s Guru or teacher) had written the famous “Dasbodh” here.
 It took almost 12 years to complete Dasbodh as Ramdas Swami dictated it and Kalyan Swami wrote it down.